 A Guide to Optimize Network Performance by Configuring Rapid PVST+

 Cisco built the next-generation data center-class operating system (NX-OS) to be designed for maximum scalability and application availability.
 The NX-OS data center-class operating system was built with modularity, resiliency, and serviceability at its foundation.
 As a major OS in the world of Cisco, there is endless amounts of information to help understand the system and how it can best work for you.
 For example, a new feature allows you to upgrade NX-OS software while the Nexus Switch continues to forward traffic.
 Our goal is to decrease the complexity of the system.
-Below are basic configurations to improve your network, and a quick look into a tool that gives you an environment to test Rapid PVST+.
+Below are basic configurations to improve your network.

 Today, we will put focus on the Layer 2 topology of your switching network, specifically the Rapid PVST+ protocol.
 As an IEEE 802.1w standard Rapid Spanning Tree Protocol (RSTP), Rapid PVST+ is an enhanced version of PVST+ and allows for spanning-tree calculation and convergence in response to Layer 2 topology changes.
 Below we will give a brief overview of the protocol itself as well as key configurations and functionality.
 Let's dive in!